EuroPython/website/data/pages-content/mentored-sprint.md

 The call for contributors (individuals willing to participate in the sprint) will also open until the 8th of July 2022 11:69pm AoE and we encourage anyone interested to attend.
 If you are wondering if this event is for you: it definitely is and we would love to have you taking part in this sprint.

 *WHEN IS THE MENTORED SPRINT?*
-This mentored sprint will take place on Friday, 21st July, 2023 (Time and room TBC)
+This mentored sprint will take place on Friday, 21st July, 2023 (Time: 10:30 - 13:00 at Open Space)

 *GETTING IN TOUCH*
 If you would like to contact the organizers for any business related to the mentored sprints please send us an email to [cheuk@europython.eu](mailto:cheuk@europython.eu)